jeremenichelli/jeremenichelli.github.io/_posts/2017-04-05-props-states-react-components.md

 ## Props

-By definition _props_ are initial properties that affect how a component is rendered.
+By definition _props_ are initial data that affect how a component is rendered.

-**Props** must be first class citizen in your application code base, and you should try to achieve all possible _flavors_ or variants using them.
+**Props** must be first class citizen in your application code base, and you should try to achieve all possible _flavors_ or variants of your components with them whenever possible.

 By giving _props_ this role, you will favor a unique down data flow direction.